Loading ...

 Published: 03/01/2022

-When you hire an employee, as an MD or a founder, you naturally expect them to do their job in exchange for the payment.
-However, sometimes the workers you hire may try and cheat the system by getting the same pay for lesser performance.
-Poor staff attendance is a very expensive problem to have.
-In this article, we’ll be trying to solve it.
+When hiring an employee, you naturally expect them to fulfil their duties.
+However, sometimes, the workers you employ may try to exploit the system by receiving the same pay despite diminished performance.
+Poor staff attendance is a costly problem to face.
+In this article, we will discuss it.

-Employee absenteeism is a term used to define the frequent, habitual absence of a worker.
-Such can be unscheduled absences, repetitive sick days and blatant no-shows.
-However, it can also surface in the form of continuous lateness and early finishes.
-All in all, it’s malpractice that’s particularly damaging to any business.
+Employee absenteeism refers to the frequent and habitual absence of a worker.
+This can include unscheduled absences, repeated sick days, and blatant no-shows.
+However, it can also manifest as continual tardiness and early finishes.
+The key distinguishing factor is a pattern that becomes evident over time.
+Overall, it constitutes misconduct that is particularly damaging to any business.

 The Best Solution is Prevention